Skip to main content

 Q: How does International Programs make admissions decisions?

-A: The mission of the IP admissions process is to build diverse communities of motivated students who are committed to intellectual, social, personal, and spiritual transformation.
-The IP Selection Committee makes all admissions decisions based on the following criteria:
+A: The goal of the IP admissions process is to build diverse communities of motivated and qualified students who are committed to intellectual, social, personal, and spiritual transformation.
+The IP Selection Committee makes admissions decisions based on the following criteria:

 • GPA